PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 Enthusiastic volunteer conservations could help SkyComb Analyst build this training data.
 An online tool will be built to ask a volunteer to categorise say 20 randomly-selected animals each day:
 - We will ask them to categorise some animals that SkyComb Analyst auto-categorised using the Decision Tree - to double-check the automatic categorisation accuracy.
 - We will ask them to categorise some animals that SkyComb Analyst could not auto-cat.
-A person may be able to detect additional characteristics e.g. the shape of a bird's nest and the heat pattern from center to edge may be a clear differentiator for them between a bird and a mammal.
+A person may be able to detect additional characteristics e.g. the shape of a bird's nest and the heat pattern from centre to edge may be a clear differentiator for them between a bird and a mammal.
 If multiple people agree on the categorisation of the animal, the categorisation is accepted, and the training data set size increases.

 Over time, a database of categorised animals is built up.
 This is the additional training data that can be used to create a Machine Learning algorithm.
 This algorithm should then increase the percentage of animals that SkyComb Analyst can auto-categorise.